KureciPlatek/Project_BtRadio/02_Architecture_Modelisation/ARC42_RiskDebtDecisions.md

 - No AirPlay.
 Maybe in a second version.
 But in a first one, use Bluetooth is plenty enough for a fun use of this radio.
 Many nomad radios also implement only Bluetooth.

-- No Bluetoot low energy.
+- No Bluetooth low energy.
 Simply because I wanted to use this old chip I have and because it is enough for the need presented.

 - No AM demodulation.
 Simply because it is almost never used anymore.
 Even if it still possible to capture radiowaves from the other side of Europa.